-- Cell phone: SmS, (often better then voice calls) navigation apps, signalling ( screen on at night stands out to helicopters!) torch app.
+- Cell phone: Text message, (often better then voice calls) navigation apps, signalling ( screen on at night stands out to helicopters!) torch app.

 - Head lamp: Intended purpose, signalling.

 - Walking Pole: first aid splint, pipe, straw, depth gauge(river), fishing pole, shelter pole, thrust spear, water purifier straw(stuffed), fire starter,(shavings of aluminium) trumpet,(sound amplifier) marker pole, reach tool.